Uno (Better Call Saul)

 "Uno" is the series premiere of the television series Better Call Saul, the spinoff series of Breaking Bad.
 The episode was written by series creators Vince Gilligan and Peter Gould, and directed by Gilligan.
-In the United States, the episode aired on February 8, 2015, on AMC.
+In the United States, the episode aired on February 8, 2015 and lasted 50 minutes and 55 seconds, on AMC.
 Outside of the United States, the episode premiered on streaming service Netflix in several countries.

 The series mainly takes place in 2002, approximately six years prior to the title character Saul Goodman (Bob Odenkirk) meeting Walter White (Bryan Cranston).
-In "Uno", Jimmy McGill (Saul), is a struggling lawyer working at the back of a nail salon.
+In "Uno", Jimmy McGill (Saul), is a struggling lawyer living in and working out of a makeshift office at the back of a nail salon.
 Jonathan Banks reprises his role as Mike Ehrmantraut, a retired cop working as a parking lot security guard, as does Raymond Cruz as Tuco Salamanca, a high-ranking Mexican drug dealer.
 The episode received generally positive reviews from critics, and at the time, it became the most-watched series premiere for a scripted series in U.S. cable history, with 6.9 million viewers.

 Plot

 Opening

-In Omaha, Nebraska, a balding, mustached Saul Goodman, now called Gene Takavic, is working as the manager of a shopping mall Cinnabon.
-In his apartment that night, he tearfully watches a VHS tape of his old television advertisements.
+In Omaha, Nebraska, a balding, mustached Saul Goodman, now living under the pseudonym "Gene Takavic", works as the manager of a shopping mall Cinnabon.
+In his apartment that night, he tearfully watches a VHS tape of his old television commercials.